On the Convergence and Size Transferability of Continuous-depth Graph Neural Networks: Numerical Experiments

 We also define transfer errors on subgraphs (cf. equation \eqref{app:transfererr}), which are calculated as the relative difference of \textbf{STA} and \textbf{SFTA}:

 Our evaluation methodology aligns with that used for GNNs in prior work \citep{ruiz2020graphon}.

 \paragraph{Discussion} Numerical results are plotted in Figure \ref{fig:large_grid_convergence} in the form of mean $\pm$ standard deviation.
 We observe that transfer errors on subgraphs decay as their size increases, a trend consistent with the decay of graphon errors.
-This behavior aligns with theoretical results established in Theorem \ref{theorem: convergence of solutions}.
+This behavior is consistent with the {stability predictions} implied by Theorem~\ref{theorem: convergence of solutions}.
 Additionally, we find that $\textbf{STA}$ and $\textbf{FTA}$ are numerically similar and increasing as the size increases, further supporting the generalization capability of GNDEs.

 \paragraph{Computational time}